 Drainage System Maintenance

 The City of Florence requires that every proposed development must have a drainage system designed by a registered engineer to provide for the proper drainage of surface water and to permit the unimpeded flow of natural watercourses.
 The City also has stormwater maintenance staff who regularly inspect and maintain ditches and streams.
-Debris can impede the flow of water which in turn causes overflow onto street and properties.
+Debris can impede the flow of water which in turn causes overflow onto streets and properties.

 In the City of Florence Code of Ordinance, Sec.
 9-20 Littering, no person shall dump or dispose of litter upon any public or private property including streams, ditches and catch basins within the City limits.
 Don't pour pollutants into the storm drainage system, violations are subject to fines.
 Violations should be reported to the Public Works Department at 843-665-3236.